AnaG0307/my-recipe-blog-a/README.md

 - As a Site User I can register an account so that I can comment and like a past.
 - As a Site User I can view a list of posts so that I can select one to read.
 - As a Site User I can view the number of likes on each post so that I can see which ones are the most viral.
-- As a Site User I can click on a post so othat I can read the full text.
+- As a Site User I can click on a post so that I can read the full text.
 - As a Site User I can view a paginated list of posts so that I can easily select a post to view.
 - As a Site User I can leave comments on a post so that I can be involved in the conversation.
 - As a Site User I can view comments on an individual post so that I can read the conversation.
-- As a Site User I can create and save my personal recipes so that I have all my recipe in the same place.
+- As a Site User I can create and save my personal recipes so that I have all my recipes in the same place.
 - As a Site User I can use the "search" bar so that I can easily find recipes I am looking for.